Pizza Making Hints and Tips

 Another thought, when baking anything I will put the container on the preheated tiles.
 The concept behind this that ovens, especially electric cycle on and off in order to maintain the set cooking temperature without spiking.
 This result in a variable oven temperature and when baking bread this could effect the end product.
 The tiles store heat and thus help maintain a consistent temperature.
 A gas oven, which I use, does the same cycling but not as often and maintains the temp profile better.

 Thin pizza crusts (known as cracker dough) usually needs to be well docked to help control blistering and bubble formation during baking.
 This just means to prick it all over the middle part (not the edges) so that it doesn’t inflate.
-Either use a Dough Docker or use a fork to prick the dough thoroughly.
+Either use a Dough Docker, you can find one on Amazon or use a fork to prick the dough thoroughly.
 In a home setting, it is also common to use dough dockers if the pizza dough is to be pre-baked or par-baked before finishing.
 That applies mostly to cracker style pizzas.

 Also known as a pizza shovel.
-Pizza Peels are a long-handled, wide wooden or metal spatula-like implement that slides quickly and easily under the pizza, keeping hands safely out of the fiery oven.
+Pizza Peels, you can find one on Amazon are a long-handled, wide wooden or metal spatula-like implement that slides quickly and easily under the pizza, keeping hands safely out of the fiery oven.
 It is used for moving pizzas to and from an oven.
 Sprinkle cornmeal all over the surface of a baker’s or pizza peel before using.

 Pizza Cutters/Pizza Wheels:

-A good Pizza Cutter or Pizza Wheel will save you time when cutting your pizza into slices.
+A good Pizza Cutter or Pizza Wheel, you can find one on Amazon, will save you time when cutting your pizza into slices.
 The use of a pizza cutter instead of a sharp knife avoids the dislodging of loose toppings through the back-and-forth motion of the blade typical of a knife.
 Pizza cutters press their blade down vertically instead.

 A helpful hint is to put a piece of parchment paper on the peel instead of using cornmeal.
 I place the rolled-out pizza dough on the parchment paper and then add the toppings.
 The parchment goes into the oven with the pizza.
 This makes it easier to slide the pizza off the peel and onto the baking stone.
 If you don’t have a peel, an upside-down cookie sheet will do if you use parchment paper.
 Just slide the pizza onto the stone with the paper.